polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/prepare.md

 We will only need to store information about the proofs that have been claimed, and who made those claims.

 Sounds simple enough?

-If your node is finished compiling, you are ready to move to the next section where we will interact with your Substrate node template!
+Great, let's get coding.